Rob-McKay/CameraControl/README.md

 ## Usage

-This code produces a command line tool `lscamera`.
+This code produces command line tools `lscamera` and `cpimage`.

+### lscamera

+lscamera either shows information about Canon EOS cameras connected to the computer, or lists the files stored on a Canon EOS camera along with their dates and sizes.

 `lscamera` without any parameters produces a list of all the (Canon) cameras connected to the computer and their information.

 `lscamera --help` displays version and parameter information

-`lscamera -c0 -f` displays files for camera 0.
+`lscamera -c0 -f` or `lscamera --camera=0 --files` displays files for camera 0.

+### cpimage

+`cpimage` downloads files from a Canon EOS camera.

+`cpimage "IMG_73*"` will download images starting with `IMG_73` and put them in a folder named using the date the picture was taken. eg if the picture was taken on 1st Feb 2019, the folder name will be `2019_02_01`.

 ## TODO

+- [ ] Unit testing, especially of the C++ interface to the Canon EDSDK.
 - [ ] Provide a means of converting raw images to other format(s).
 - [ ] Port to windows.
 - [ ] Provide downloadable executables (if anyone want one let me know)